 Martin E. Marty, The University of Chicago

-Married for more than thirty years and the father of three sons, John enjoys skiing and hiking the Vancouver-area mountains with his family and hitting the road on the motorcycle he inherited from his father.
+Married for more than thirty years and the father of three sons, John enjoys skiing and hiking with his family and hitting the road on the motorcycle he inherited from his father.
 He is also a jazz musician, and gives the occasional performance on piano, guitar, trumpet, or electric bass.
 (His instruments include a Grotrian piano, Martin D-35 flat-top guitar, Godin electric guitar, Olds Super trumpet, and Fender 5-string electric bass.)

 More information can be found in Canadian Who’s Who (University of Toronto Press), the Directory of American Scholars, and Contemporary Authors.